confluentinc/examples/ccloud/docs/beginner-cloud.rst

 Advanced usage
 --------------

-The demo script provides variables that allow you to alter the default |ak|
+The example script provides variables that allow you to alter the default |ak|
 cluster name, cloud provider, and region.
 For example:

 .. code-block:: bash